Financial-Times/origami-build-tools/README.md

 ## Migration guide

+### Migrating from 8.X.X to 9.X.X

+- NodeJS v8 is no longer supported.
+Use NodeJS v10 or above.
+- [Dart Sass](https://github.com/sass/dart-sass), the reference implementation of Sass, is used instead of [Node Sass](https://github.com/sass/node-sass).
+You may need to update your Sass to be compatible with Dart Sass if an error is thrown during build.

 ### Migrating from 7.X.X to 8.X.X

 OBT no longer supports NodeJS v6 because it uses async functions.
-To use this version of OBT, you will need NodeJS v10 or above.
+To use this version of OBT, you will need NodeJS v8 or above.

 ### Migrating from 6.X.X to 7.X.X